alexpdev/torrentfile/README.md

 torrentfile create /path/to/content -o /some/other/path/torrent.torrent
 ```

-If the path you specified with the `-o` flag already exists and is a directory,
+If the path `--out` path specified is an existing directory, then the torrent file will be
-then torrentfile will save the output to that directory with the default extracted title.
+saved to that directory, with same filename as the default top level path name.

-For example the following command would create a Bittorrent file at `/some/other/path/content.torrent`.
+For example the following command would create a torrent file at `/some/other/path/content.torrent`.

 ```bash
 torrentfile create /path/to/content -o /some/other/path/
 ```

-Bittorrent V1 is still the most common version of torrent files and the most widely accepted,
+Bittorrent protocol V1 is still the most common version in use for torrent files,
-therefore by default torrentfile uses the version 1 format.
-However if you are using a modern
+therefore by default __`torrentfile`__ uses the version 1 format when creating the file.
-Bittorrent client and tracker then you may wish to use the newest version Bittorrent V2 or
+However __`torrentfile`__ has full support for creating V2 format torrent files as well as
-a combination of the two.
-To do this simply use the `--meta-version` flag with the appropriate
+hybrid V1 & V2 format files.
+Use the `--meta-version` flag to specify which file format
-version.
+should be used during torrent file creation.
 Options include `1`(v1 default), `2`(v2), or `3`(v1 & v2).

 ```bash
 torrentfile create /path/to/content --meta-version 2